Inhaúma-class corvette: Design and description

 The Inhaúma class were initially designed as small frigates by the Brazilian Naval Design Office with assistance from the West German company Marine Technik.
 As built the class had a standard displacement of 1670 LT and 1970 LT at full load.
 The Inhaúma-class ships measured 90 m long between perpendiculars and 95.8 m overall with a beam of 11.4 m and a draught of 5.5 m.
 The vessels in the class are powered by a combined diesel or gas (CODOG) system composed of one GE LM 2500 gas turbine rated at 27,500 hp and two MTU 16 V 396 TB 94 diesel engines rated at 7,800 bhp turning two shafts.
 This gives the Inhaúma class a maximum speed of 27 kn and a range of 4000 nmi at 15 kn.
 Over time, the standard displacement decreased to 1600 LT and the full load displacement increased to 2140 LT.
 The initial complement was 162 including 19 officers but this too decreased over time to 145 including 15 officers.

 The class is armed with four Exocet surface-to-surface missiles (SSM) placed centrally and a Mk 8 4.5 in gun situated forward.
 They are equipped with two Bofors 40 mm/70 anti-aircraft (AA) guns in a twin mount atop the aft superstructure.
 For anti-submarine warfare, the vessels mount Mk 32 324 mm torpedo tubes in two triple mounts sited on either side of the superstructure for Mk 46 torpedoes.
 A helicopter pad is located at the stern of the ship and is capable of operating a Westland Super Lynx helicopter.
-During the design phase, a Vuclan Phalanx close-in weapon system (CIWS) was intended for the stern.
+During the design phase, a Vulcan Phalanx close-in weapon system (CIWS) was intended for the stern.
 However, the class was considered top heavy and the idea was scrapped with the possibility of a surface-to-air missile mount in place instead.
 Further vessels were planned to have indigenous Brazilian missiles but this was shelved.

 For sensors the Inhaúma class are fitted with Plessey AWS-4, Kelvin Hughes Type 1007 and Selenia Orion RTN 10X radar and Krupp Atlas ASO4 Mod 2 sonar.
 For electronic countermeasures, the vessels mount IPqM/Elabra Defensor ET SLR-1X radar intercept and IPqM/Elabra ET SLQ-1 radar jammers.
 They also mount two Plessey Shield chaff countermeasures.
 The ships have Ferranti CAAIS 450 (Computer Aided Action Information System) combat data systems and a SAAB EOS-400 fire control system.